-Rev. Calvin Keene, pastor of Memorial Brown Church in East Baltimore, noted that the city has guaranteed a profit for Sagamore Development.
+Rev. Calvin Keene, pastor of Memorial Baptist Church in East Baltimore, noted that the city has guaranteed a profit for Sagamore Development.
 (The application form says that with TIF funding, the Port Covington project will generate a 9.24% internal rate of return, while without TIF funding, the project will face a 1.9% loss.)

 Since the city is greatly benefiting the developer, Keene argued, shouldn’t the developer make some paybacks to the city.
 He noted that the legislation presented to the City Council earlier this week has no binding commitments requiring Sagamore to offer low-income housing or to contribute to public education, (even though 884 school-age children are expected to eventually live there, according to the application).

 All TIF subsidies should include a written agreement that “the developer who gets a TIF should guarantee that education is held harmless for the full duration of that TIF,” Connors said to loud cheers from the audience.